murrayo/yaspe/README.md

   -s, --system          Output system overview.
   -d DISK_LIST [DISK_LIST ...], --disk_list DISK_LIST [DISK_LIST ...]
                         List of disks, if not entered all are processed.
-No commas or quotes, e.g. -d dm-0 dm-1 Be safe, "quote the path"
+No commas or quotes, e.g. -d dm-0 dm-1 -l "string to split on", --large_file_split_on_string "string to split on" Split large input file on first occurrence of this string.
+Blank -l "" defaults to "div id=iostat"

+Be safe, "quote the path"
 ```